ProjectOpenSea/marketplace-benchmarks/README.md

 # Marketplace Benchmarks

 Marketplace Benchmarks is a repository which runs a variety of generaized tests on NFT marketplaces to benchmark them for gas efficiency.
+View benchmark results [here](../results/results.pdf).

 ### Setup